 the adoption and euthanasia decisions of the shelter.
 The Schuyler County

 Legislature approved the transfer of management to us on Monday May

 12, 2008 effective June 1, 2008 for a one year trial period.
 Despite the fact that we reduced the euthanasia rate to less than 1%, brought the shelter into compliance with New York State Ag & Markets law and raised the adoption standards at the shelter, our contract was terminated July 31, 2009.
-So we have renamed our organization and broadened our assistance to help any owners or dogs in New York or nearby Pennsylvania.
+So we have renamed our organization and broadened our assistance to help any owners or dogs in Chemung, Steuben, Schuyler, Tompkins and surrounding counties in New York as well as nearby Pennsylvania.